 The tests are delivered by colleges and are overseen by the Testing for COVID-19: Early Alert Service.

 Your result will be visible within 30 minutes.

 If you test positive in any of your LFD tests, you must self-isolate and take a confirmatory PCR test through the Early Alert Service and continue self-isolating until you know the result.

-It is crucial that you record the result, via the Early Alert Service form, of each test immediately after the result is visible.
+It is crucial that you immediately record the results of each test as soon as they are visible.
+You must do this via the result reporting section of the Early Alert Service or via the quick link which you will receive via text and email when you are issued your LFDs.
 This will help the University and the NHS to understand how the virus spreads, helping to protect the community.

 You should take your first test as soon as possible after you arrive in Oxford.

 You should limit your social contact and interaction with others until you receive the result, which will be within 30 minutes.

 If you live in college accommodation and test positive, your college will arrange for you to self-isolate away from your household, to limit the spread of the virus.

 If the first test is negative, you should continue to be cautious until you have taken your second test.

 This means limiting social interactions (but not self-isolating).
 You should not take part in in-person teaching, but can visit the physical libraries when they are open (extensive online services and resources are available).